These instructions apply to the Alfa Romeo Giulia Mk1 (952) 2016-Present.

 Does the Giulia have pressure sensors in the wheels?

-No — it uses an indirect, wheel-speed-based system, so there’s no in-wheel sensor battery to fail.
+No — it uses an indirect, wheel-speed-based system, so there is no in-wheel sensor and no sensor battery to fail.
+The trade-off is that it can’t show you individual tyre pressures and it needs a learn drive after any change to update its reference.

 Why won’t the warning clear?